Twins: BFT Systems Made Robust: Related Work

-Prior work (with the exception of \jepsen, a random testing framework) has focused on crash faults. \Twins is a new, principled approach to test \bft systems by emulating \byzantine behavior \via \twins---copies of `compromised' nodes that can send duplicate or conflicting messages. \bano{If we need space, the following can be condensed to a couple of lines} \Twins advances state-of-the-art in two ways.
-First, it provides a framework to systematically generate tests with configurable coverage, and only modeling correct executions (thus avoiding the state explosion problem associated with formal methods).
-We show with extensive evaluations (Section~\ref{evaluation}) that \Twins is suitable for evaluating real-world systems, and can be scaled up arbitrarily for larger test coverage.
-The second contribution of \Twins is to characterize what we call a `white glove' testing approach---occupying the middle ground between existing black-box and white-box testing approaches. \Twins can automatically generate unit tests that modify the interaction of components with the environment (unlike black-box testing), without opening the code (as in white-box testing).
+Prior work (with the exception of \jepsen) focused on crash faults. \Twins is a new, principled approach to validate \bft systems by emulating \byzantine behavior \via \twins---copies of `compromised' nodes that can send duplicate or conflicting messages. \bano{If we need space, the following can be condensed to a couple of lines} \Twins advances state-of-the-art by providing a framework to systematically generate \tests with configurable coverage, and only modeling correct executions (thus avoiding the state explosion problem associated with formal methods).
+We show with extensive evaluations that \Twins is suitable for evaluating real-world systems, and can be scaled up arbitrarily for larger \test coverage. \Twins automatically generate \tests that modify the interaction of components with the environment, without opening the code.